johnjohn-phenom/git-essential-training-5988161/AnotherPractice.md

 Dude, can you figure out how to spell "continuing"? -__-

 What can I say, I'm a wittle dumb sometimes :P

+Fine.
+Then try to pull this update using GitHub Desktop, and not Terminal